These current solar bulk-buy programs are building upon Farming the Sun’s track record with more than 800 installations to date.

 Businesses are also eligible for each of the bulk-buy programs.

 As a community program, our focus first and foremost is education.
 We’re working to increase the understanding of energy issues and the sustainable options that are available to generate and use energy.
 By ‘sustainable’ we are talking about affordability and comfort as well as being environmentally sound.

 The rapid take-up of solar power in the region we are working mirrors what is happening right across Australia, which now has the highest proportion of roof top solar in the world.
 The capacity of solar power has risen from just 100,000kW in early 2010 to be, as of 31 March 2018, 7.8 million kW from more than 1.84 million installations.
 [Source: Australian Photovoltaic Institute]

 Farming the Sun further contributes to the long-term sustainability of these regions by setting aside “1% for Sustainability” ~ being 1% of the project income from each bulk-buy to fund future sustainability initiatives in each region.

 Energy, and the many functions it provides, is an essential need and a foundation for our quality of life.

-Farming the Sun provides community members and business the opportunity to be a part of a collective purchasing program which achieves significant discounts of up to 33% below recommended retail prices for high-quality, solar power systems and up to 17.5% below recommended retail prices for high-quality, evacuated tube solar hot-water systems.
+Farming the Sun provides community members and business the opportunity to be a part of a collective purchasing program which achieves significant discounts below recommended retail prices for high-quality solar technologies.

-A range of educational information, presentations and forums will be provided to increase the understanding of solar energy technology and the sustainability issues associated with energy choices.
+As part of our programs we provide educational information, presentations and forums to increase the understanding of solar energy technology and the sustainability issues associated with different energy choices.